-Under ASC 842, the Company accounts for its leases by recording right-of-use assets and lease liabilities on the Company's balance sheets.
+The Company accounts for its operating leases by recording right-of-use assets and lease liabilities on the Company's balance sheets in accordance with Accounting Standards Codification ("ASC") 842, "Leases" ("ASC 842").
 Right-of-use assets represent the Company's right to use an underlying asset over the lease term and include any lease payments made prior to the lease commencement date and are reduced by lease incentives.
-Lease liabilities represent the present value of the total lease payments over the lease term, calculated using the Company's incremental borrowing rate, consideration is given to the term of the lease and the Company's credit risk.
+Lease liabilities represent the present value of the total lease payments over the lease term, calculated using the Company's incremental borrowing rate.
+In determining the Company's incremental borrowing rate, consideration is given to the term of the lease and the Company's credit risk.
 The Company recognizes options to extend a lease when it is reasonably certain that it will exercise such extension.
 The Company does not recognize options to terminate a lease when it is reasonably certain that it will not exercise such early termination options.
 Lease expense is recognized on a straight-line basis over the expected lease term.